carbon-language/carbon-lang/mlir/docs/Tutorials/QuickstartRewrites.md

 Then you can `#include` the generated file in any C++ implementation file you like.
 (You will also need to make sure the library depends on the CMake target defined in the above.)
-The generated file will have a `populateWithGenerated( MLIRContext *context, OwningRewritePatternList *patterns)` function that you can use to collect all the generated patterns inside `patterns` and then use `patterns` in any pass you would like.
+The generated file will have a `populateWithGenerated( MLIRContext *context, OwningRewritePatternList &patterns)` function that you can use to collect all the generated patterns inside `patterns` and then use `patterns` in any pass you would like.